KnowThePepper

 The strongest public origin story for 7 Pot Brain Strain comes from seed-source histories rather than a university cultivar release.
 Refining Fire Chiles / Super Hot Chiles describes it as a strain developed by selective breeding, not a hybrid, after David Capiello obtained 7 Pot seeds from a Trinidad grower known as Sara around 2010.

-That wording is important.
-A hybrid is a deliberate cross between varieties; the Brain Strain story is about saving seed from plants with the desired folded, grainy, brain-like pods.
-Pepper Joe's repeats the same broad history: David Capiello, North Carolina, Trinidad and Tobago seed material, and selection for the Brain Strain look.
+A hybrid is a deliberate cross between varieties, while the Brain Strain story concerns saving seed from plants with the desired folded, grainy, brain-like pods.
+Pepper Joe's repeats the same broad history involving David Capiello, North Carolina, Trinidad and Tobago seed material, and selection for the Brain Strain look.

 The 7 Pot name also anchors it near other Trinidad-style superhots, including 7 Pot Barrackpore and 7 Pot Primo.
 Those relatives explain why the pepper is discussed with Caribbean superhots, but they do not make every 7 Pot strain interchangeable in cooking, growing, or source verification.

-Because the strain is sold mainly through seed companies and hobby grower networks, provenance matters.
-A good listing should give the species, reported heat range, color, pod form, and seed source history.
+Because the strain is sold mainly through seed companies and hobby grower networks, a useful listing should give the species, reported heat range, color, pod form, and seed source history.
 A vague listing that only says brain pepper or superhot pepper is not enough evidence for a true-to-type plant.

-How Hot is 7 Pot Brain Strain?
-Heat Level & Flavor
+Just How Hot is 7 Pot Brain Strain?

 The 7 Pot Brain Strain delivers 1M–1.4M Scoville Heat Units, placing it in the Super-Hot tier (1M+ SHU).
 That makes it roughly 125-540x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.